voidn/Nya/README.md

 ## In-Line
 1. Altered relog handler to allow reconnections up to 10 times (instead of dying on the second attempt).
 2. Altered startup to reflect such onto the bot's "Now playing", since my external libraries load after the bot connects.
-3. Added "youtube tripping", which fires when the bot detects a youtube link, to provide useful information
+3. Added "youtube tripping", which fires when the bot detects a youtube link, to provide useful information(selectively ignores itself and other bots/rooms).
 <p align="center">
 ![YTTrip](http://i.imgur.com/SaVsrti.png "YTTrip")
 </p>